fmmmlee/Classfindr/README.md

 - Implement a metrics function with timers to analyze speed of different implementations
 - check AWS traffic tier limitations and check if requests need to be metered
 - Implement duplicate CRN checker
+- Auto-create missing duplicate-checking files if not present
 - Comment clarification

 ### "Sometime" - low-priority long term possible features